Quiq/logspout/README.md

 #### Filtering log messages based on a regular expression

-You can filter log messages using a regular expression as follows:
+You can filter out log messages using a regular expression as follows:

   $ docker run \
 		--volume=/var/run/docker.sock:/var/run/docker.sock \
 		gliderlabs/logspout \
-		syslog+tls://logs.papertrailapp.com:55555?filter.regexp=%5E%5B%5EWARN%7CERR%5D
+		syslog+tls://logs.papertrailapp.com:55555?filter.regexp=%22level%22%5C%3A%22%28INFO%7CDEBUG%29%22

 #### Suppressing backlog tail
 You can tell logspout to only display log entries since container "start" or "restart" event by setting a `BACKLOG=false` environment variable (equivalent to `docker logs --since=0s`):